isovic/graphmap/README.md

 ### Acknowledgement
 This work was supported by the IMaGIN platform (project No. 102 101 0025), through a grant from the Science and Engineering Research Council, funding to the Genome Institute of Singapore from the Agency for Science, Technology and Research (A*STAR), Singapore, and funding from the Croatian Science Foundation (Project no. UIP-11-2013-7353 - Algorithms for Genome Sequence Analysis).

+We would like to acknowledge the contribution of [Ivan Krpelnik](https://github.com/Krpa) for his help and involvement in development of the transcriptome mapping option.